 Accommodation in Bolivia

-In terms of housing, we had quite a few different echoes as well.
+In terms of accomodation, we had quite a few different echoes as well.
 So in general, the quality of housing is indeed below what is found in neighbouring countries, at least when travelling on a low budget.

 Insulation is a minor concern, heating is a rare commodity, and electric showers are customary.
 Under electric showers we mean that water heating that is done directly in the knob through electric wires that hang in the shower!
-In short 2-3 tremors are not to be excluded when turning the metal taps….
+In short 2-3 tremors are not to be excluded when turning the taps….
 But apart from the Claude François Shower option, we found that the hotels were not so bad…

 Here is the list of hotels in which we stayed, their prices and our opinion…